balendu9/podstar/README.md

 📱 Mobile App: We’re working on launching a mobile app for Podstar to provide seamless podcast creation and listening on the go, making it even more accessible to a broader audience.

-🎯 Monetization for Creators: In the future, we aim to offer monetization features that allow creators to earn from their podcasts through subscriptions or ads directly on Podstar.
+🎯 Monetization for Creators: In the future, we aim to offer monetization features that allow creators to earn from their podcasts through ads directly on Podstar.

 🔗 Partnerships & Integrations: We’re exploring partnerships with other podcast platforms, AI services, and content creators to integrate Podstar into broader ecosystems and reach new audiences.